 - how participation in emergency drills and exercises test the plan

-- How the coordination of restoration and recovery actions are conducted outside of the company
+- how coordination of restoration and recovery actions are conducted outside of the company

-- Annual review: Restoration Participants must annually submit the electronic certification form (Ontario Reliability Compliance Program Form 1608) using the IESO Reliability Compliance Tool accessed through the IESO Portal.
+Restoration participants must annually submit the electronic certification form (Ontario Reliability Compliance Program Form 1608) using the IESO Reliability Compliance Tool accessed through Online IESO.

-The EPTF works closely with the Ministry of Energy and Emergency Management Ontario to ensure that electricity industry emergency plans support Ontario's Provincial Emergency Plan.
+The EPTF works closely with the Ministry of Energy, Northern Development and Mines and Emergency Management Ontario to ensure that electricity industry emergency plans support Ontario's Provincial Emergency Plan.
 This includes:

-Critical infrastructure protection initiatives such as physical and cyber security, and
+- Critical infrastructure protection initiatives such as physical and cyber security

 The EPTF assigns stakeholder-represented working groups to carry out this work.

-Market participants should activate their emergency plans according to local events and circumstances.
+Market participants should activate their emergency plans in response to local events and circumstances.
 In the event of a large-scale electricity emergency, such as occurred during the January 1998 ice storm or the August 2003 blackout, the Ontario electricity industry's Crisis Management Support Team (CMST) will be activated.

-Ontario Electricity Emergency Plan (OEEP) gives details on the CMST's structure and responsibilities.
+- The Ontario Electricity Emergency Plan details the CMST's structure and responsibilities.